iorellana21/daily-planner/README.md

 ---
 ## Process
-User can go to page and enter in tasks for working hours.
+User can go to page and enter in tasks for the day.

+Depending on users current time, each time block will display one of three colors - as listed in <b>Description</b>
 * When a user clicks the Save button:
     1. Time and task entered are saved into local storage
-    2. First question appears, waits for user selection
-        * if user chooses correct, score will increase by 1
-        * if user chooses incorrect, score does not increase, timer is deducted by 5 seconds
+* When a user closed and reopens the page:
+    1. Data entered are displayed back onto the page

 ## Main Page
 ![alt text](https://raw.githubusercontent.com/iorellana21/work-planner/main/assets/work-planner.png "work-planner")